Not really a stealth pun in this case, however, since the phrase is made visible when Phillip spots the "Dogfight" attraction.

 Anger's head erupts whenever he loses his cool.
 In other words, he's a hothead.
 Also, he's the shortest of the emotions; Riley has a short temper.
 And he wears a stereotypical manager outfit.
 Might be "anger management."

-Riley's Train of Thought derails at one point in the movie.
-Riley lost her train of thought and can't think straight.
+Riley's Train of Thought is represented by an actual train.
+It derails at one point in the movie, so Riley loses her train of thought and can't think straight.

-The moment Riley went on the bus to run back to Minnesota, the mission console is rendered grey and inactive.
+When Riley is on the bus going back to Minnesota, the mission console turns grey and locks out all the emotions.
 Riley has emotionally shut down.

 Puberty is symbolized as a button.
 There will be a time when she is going to "hit puberty".